3 Ways Preventative Maintenance Can Save You Money

-Providing preventative maintenance for an automated system is an easily forgotten and neglected task.
-There is so much hustle and bustle occurring in any given day, and if the equipment is working, minor repairs or adjustments can often go overlooked.
+Providing Preventative Maintenance for an automated system is an easily forgotten and neglected task.
+There is so much hustle and bustle occurring on any given day, and if the equipment is working, minor repairs or adjustments can often go overlooked.

 #1 Limits Breakdowns

 Nothing is worse than having your automated system malfunction in the middle of a big project, especially when the problem could have been avoided in the first place.
 Everything will have to be delayed, while time and energy is spent trying to fix the issue.
 The situation may increase stress levels, frustrate employees, and irritate clients.
 On top of it, actual breakdown costs for automated systems are usually 4-5 times more expensive than the maintenance costs themselves.
 Lack of maintenance can contribute to premature failure, which can result in expensive downtime.

 #2 Increases ROI

 All robots and automated equipment develop wear and tear over time and require periodic maintenance, so maximizing your system’s usable life makes sense both from a production and fiscal perspective.
 Waiting until your equipment shows signs of failure, even a small component issue, can create a ripple effect of major, long-term problems.
 If your system is not producing parts, you are not making money.
 With proper maintenance, you get the maximum life out of your equipment.

 If you eat healthy, get enough sleep, and stay physically active, you are more likely to feel better and perform better in your daily life.
 The same can be said about your automated equipment.
 If your system has a firm maintenance program where adjustments, cleaning, and problems are fixed regularly, it is likely to produce a higher quality result at a quicker pace.